coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Tuesday, 21/08/2018

+I met up with my study buddy, as we'd agreed last week.

+- We reviewed some data sets, we decided to spent one week working on Kaggle's [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition.

+- We spent more time comparing notes from [Mathematics for Machine Learning](https://www.coursera.org/specializations/mathematics-machine-learning) and helped eachother through a few sticking points.

+- We pontificated on various topics including: death, software and statistics.

+I read [Andrej Karpathy's deep reinforcement learning blog post](http://karpathy.github.io/2016/05/31/rl/).
+I made a mental note to spend a couple of weekends sometime getting an agent running in an [OpenAI Gym environment](https://gym.openai.com/envs/#robotics).

 ### Monday, 20/08/2018

 I had a look online for a dataset that would be suitable for the week.
 I looked at: